 Summary of your resume

-Check out these free resources to enhance your TEFL/TESOL resume.
+Check out these effective ways to enhance your TEFL/TESOL resume.

 Typos and other errors